Rude Q&A

 The simplest reason for talking about engineering is that I am focused on finding a practical solution to the meaning crisis, which, as I have explained earlier, is a real and pressing problem for the world as well as for myself.

-Finding practical solutions to real world problems is the domain of engineering.
+Finding practical solutions to real-world problems is the domain of engineering.
 Science only helps us understand the rules of the game, that too only to the level possible via abstractions.
 Engineering is where the rubber actually meets the road.

 Engineering is far better at dealing with the complexity, nebulosity and unknowns that permeate reality than science.